admc/wd/README.md

 The content of doc/jsonwire-mapping.md should then be manually integrated into README.md.

-## `safeExecute` and `safeEval` methods
+## safe methods

-These methods are equivalent to `execute` and `eval` but the code is executed within a `eval` block.
-They are safe in the sense that eventual code syntax issues are tackled earlier returning as syntax error, avoiding browser hanging in some cases.
+The `safeExecute` and `safeEval` methods are equivalent to `execute` and `eval` but the code is executed within a `eval` block.
+They are safe in the sense that eventual code syntax issues are tackled earlier returning as syntax error and avoiding browser hanging in some cases.

-Below are examples of expression hanging the browser:
+For instance the expression below is hanging the browser:

 ```javascript
 browser.eval("superwrong!!!", function(err, res) { // hangs